 - Cappelletti (Emilia-Romagna, but especially Romagna) are slightly larger than ‘tortellini’, about 30 mm in diameter.
 They are obtained by placing the filling in the middle of squares of pasta dough, then by folding the dough diagonally to form a triangle, and by wrapping it around a finger until the opposing corners overlap and can be pressed together (h).
 The name ‘cappelletti’ means small hats in Italian, from the resemblance of the finished product to small paper hats.
 The filling generally includes different kinds of meat (pork, veal, prosciutto) and Parmigiano.
 Cappelletti are normally had in chicken broth.

-- Casoncelli (Lombardy, and particularly Val Camonica, Bergamo and Brescia) are medium-sized (∅ 40 mm), generally in the shape of an half-circle (c), or of a candy wrapper.
+- Casoncelli (Lombardy, and particularly Val Camonica, Bergamo, and Brescia) are medium-sized (∅ 40 mm), generally in the shape of a half-circle (c), or of a candy wrapper.
 The fillings used in casoncelli vary substantially based on the area in which they are made, even from town to town.
-The ones from Bergamo are filled with veal, sausage, rasin, spices (cinnamon, nutmeg, pepper), Parmigiano and breadcrumbs.
+The ones from Bergamo are filled with veal, sausage, raisins, spices (cinnamon, nutmeg, pepper), Parmigiano, and breadcrumbs.
 They are generally served with melted butter (with optional ‘pancetta‘) and sage.

 - Fagottini or Sacchetti are a modern creation, their shape is obtained by closing squares of pasta dough to form small bags (i) around meat-based or vegetarian fillings.

-- Ravioli (whole of Italy) are usually square with a side of about 40 mm.
+- Ravioli (the whole of Italy) are usually square with a side of about 40 mm.
 They are made by layering one sheet of pasta dough, small lumps of filling, and another sheet of pasta dough.
-A common variety is filled with spinach, ricotta and Parmigiano(2), a type of filling which is called ‘di magro’ (literally, “lean” in Italian).
+A common variety is filled with spinach, ricotta, and Parmigiano(2), a type of filling which is called ‘di magro’ (literally, “lean” in Italian).
 This name was introduced by the Catholics to indicate that the filling doesn’t contain meat and this dish is allowed to be consumed during Fridays in Lent.
-Another variety is the Neapolitan-style, filled with ricotta, Parmigiano, parsley and egg, and generally served with tomato sauce and Parmigiano(2).
+Another variety is the Neapolitan-style, filled with ricotta, Parmigiano, parsley, and egg, and generally served with tomato sauce and Parmigiano(2).
 Ravioli with meat or fish-based fillings are also popular.

 - Tortelli (all northern Italy) are commonly square and flat (b) with a side of 50 mm, but they may also be round (a), or half-circle shaped (c).
-In some cases they may also look like big ‘tortellini’ (g).
-A famous kind of tortelli from Lombardy is ‘Tortelli con la Zucca’, filled with pumpkin, Parmigiano, bread crumbs, ground ‘amaretti’ (almond macaroons) and eggs, and usually served with butter and sage(2).
+In some cases, they may also look like big ‘tortellini’ (g).
+A famous kind of tortelli from Lombardy is ‘Tortelli con la Zucca’, filled with pumpkin, Parmigiano, bread crumbs, ground ‘amaretti’ (almond macaroons), and eggs, and usually served with butter and sage(2).
 Tuscan-style tortelli, instead, have a meat-base filling.
-Just like in Medieval times, sweet versions of tortelli also exists; nowadays, however, they tend to have more neutral fillings (e.g.: ricotta and cinnamon) and they are sometimes cooked in the oven instead of being fried in oil.
-A different kind of sweet tortelli is ‘Tortelli Cremaschi’ (from the city of Crema), which have a sweet filling, savory pasta dough and savory serving sauce (butter and Parmigiano).
-The filling is made with ground ‘mostaccini’ (spiced hard cookies typical of Crema), ground ‘amaretti’, raisins, candied citron peel, lemon zest, egg, Parmigiano, Marsala liquor, nutmeg and (optional) ground mints.
-This dish is served in special occasions and during the traditional mid-summer festival.
+Just like in Medieval times, sweet versions of tortelli also exist; nowadays, however, they tend to have more neutral fillings (e.g.: ricotta and cinnamon) and they are sometimes cooked in the oven instead of being fried in oil.
+A different kind of sweet tortelli is ‘Tortelli Cremaschi’ (from the city of Crema), which have a sweet filling, savory pasta dough, and savory serving sauce (butter and Parmigiano).
+The filling is made with ground ‘mostaccini’ (spiced hard cookies typical of Crema), ground ‘amaretti’, raisins, candied citron peel, lemon zest, egg, Parmigiano, Marsala liquor, nutmeg, and (optional) ground mint.
+This dish is served on special occasions and during the traditional mid-summer festival.